Asado: Salad

 Food is often accompanied by salads, which in asado gatherings are traditionally made by women on site or brought to the asado from their homes while the men focus on the meats.
 Salad Olivier (ensalada rusa) is one of the most common salads served at asados.
 In Paraguay chipa guasu, sopa paraguaya and boiled manioc as a side dish are also served.

-Although salads can frequently be served at Asados, they are also traditionally made fun of, particularly in Buenos Aires.
-For example, the animated show The Simpsons has an outsized cultural role in Argentina, particularly among millennials as it was amongst a paucity of regularly available television programming in the early 2000s.
-Season 7 episode 5, entitled "Lisa the Vegetarian" includes a song called "You Don't Win Friends With Salad!" which is derisively sung to Lisa by the other characters.
-That song is routinely sung at Argentine asados.
+Although salads are typically served as a side, home asados are often eaten as a standalone dish, usually right off the cutting board.
+In those cases, it can be paired with chimichurri, and slices of French bread to soak up the juices.

 Variations

 A typical Argentinean asado assortment consisting of beef, pork, beef ribs, pork ribs, chitterlings, sweetbread, sausages, blood sausages, and chicken.

 In Chile, the normal version cordero al palo (whole roast lamb) is usually accompanied with pebre, a fresh dip-style salad made from diced tomatoes, coriander, garlic, and hot peppers.
 This lamb dish is typical of southern Chile and is served hot accompanied by salads.
 A whole lamb is tied to a spit and is then roasted perpendicular on a wood fire.
 The preparation lasts around 5 hours since cooking must be constant and on a low heat.